danspielman/IJuliaTimeMachine.jl/README.md

 Please help improve this.
 Someone who understands Julia Macros and internals could do a much better job of this.
 Feel free to file issues, create pull requests, or get in touch with `daniel.spielman@yale.edu` if you can improve it.
 Here are some things that would be worth doing:

+* Find a good way to save DataTypes.
+This is achievable for `@past`.
+But, it is trickier to make it work for `@threads`.
+It would be good to use a consistent solution.

 * Find a way to copy and save functions